Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The mean is the average value of a dataset, calculated by summing all the values and dividing by the number of observations.
-In this context, it represents the average height of the corn plants, providing a central tendency measure that helps summarize the data.
-Understanding how to compute the mean is essential for analyzing the overall growth of the plants.
+The mean is the average value of a data set, calculated by summing all observations multiplied by their frequencies and dividing by the total number of observations.
+It represents the central point of the data distribution and is essential for summarizing the typical plant height in the population.

 Recommended video: